-As year end approaches, we often see vendors aggressively promoting their services with witty and alluring advertisements that encourage employees to max out their benefits before they expire.
+As year end approaches (and even during a lockdown), vendors are aggressively promoting their services with witty and alluring advertisements that encourage employees to max out their benefits before they expire.
 This seemingly innocent marketing tactic can have damaging effects on your premiums and bottom line.

 With ad copy like “‘Tis the season to use up your benefits on a massage!”, “It’s like money down the drain!” and communication that encourages customers to “reap the benefits of your plan!” it's no wonder that employees look at using their benefits as a holiday gift to themselves.
 These promotions sensationalize the “use it or lose it” mentality and encourage the false notion that benefits have to be maxed out.
 This further feeds the misconception that benefits are a part of the employee’s compensation and if they are not utilized it is “money down the drain”.